 Proverbs 1:8 – Listen, my son, to your father’s instruction; don’t neglect your mother’s teaching;

 - Work hard.
 According to my Dad, nothing was unobtainable.
 If you work hard enough, you can accomplish anything.
 Literally, anything.
 There were times when maybe he expected a lot of his children at a young or too early age.
 He was not afraid to let us try things.
-While letting us fail was hard, I discovered from my Dad not to set boundaries on what I could tackle.
+While letting us fail was harder, I discovered from my Dad not to set boundaries on what I could tackle.

 - Be involved in your community.
 Rather than just talk about how things could be different, my Dad become involved and looked for ways he could be part of the change.
 My Dad was involved in a variety of local non-profit, volunteer causes.
 Every time I serve our local community, I pray it reflects what my Dad taught me by his example.